beaurancourt/obsidian-generic-initiative-tracker/README.md

 - Creature stat blocks in separate moveable tab of sidebar
   - auto-update displayed stat block based on active creature in the encounter
 - ~~An option to build an encounter in a Note and send it to Initiative Tracker on demand (e.g., in an Obsidian Note, create some code block indicating 3 Goblins and 1 Bugbear in an area; press a button, add the 3 Goblins and Bugbear to the Initiative tracker)~~
-- ~~Encounter difficulty/XP tracker for creatures with CR~~
-- For the currently active creature, display any actions that would need a dice roll and an integrated dice roller with the specific dice and bonuses for the action already pre-loaded (e.g., for a Bugbear, display "Morningstar" and a to-hit dice with 1d20+4, as well as a damage dice of 2d8+2; Also display for the Javelin action)
-- Support for multiple parties
-- Integrated dice roller

 # Installation